Get

 4. Give Each Animal Their Own Space

-Providing each animal with its own space helps ensure they can coexist peacefully.
+Providing each animal with their own space helps ensure they can coexist peacefully.
 When animals share a space, territorial issues can arise, leading to conflict and stress.
 Giving each pet their own space can provide them with a haven to retreat if they feel overwhelmed or stressed.

 One way to provide separate spaces is to assign specific rooms or areas of the house for each animal.
 For example, you can set up a cozy bed and toys for your cat in a spare room.
 Meanwhile, your Cocker Spaniel has a crate or a bed in the living room or another area of the house.
 This will prevent territorial disputes and give each pet a place to enjoy some alone time.